BlueBrain/nexus/docs/src/main/paradox/docs/fusion/studio.md

 You can now also add this `Dashboard` to other `Workspaces` across the project.

-#### Elastic Search Dashboard
+#### Elasticsearch Dashboard

-In the create dashboard form, you can select a elastic serach view from the view drop down.
+In the create dashboard form, you can select a elastic search view from the view dropdown.
 And then use an elastic search query targeting that view to populate your dashboard.
 It will work same as the sparql dashboard, except for the query and the view.

 #### Updating a Dashboard